awsdocs/amazon-ec2-user-guide/doc_source/event-policy.md

 Use the [create\-lifecycle\-policy](https://docs.aws.amazon.com/cli/latest/reference/dlm/create-lifecycle-policy.html) command to create a policy\.
 To create a cross\-account copy event policy, for `PolicyType`, specify `EVENT_BASED_POLICY`\.

 For example, the following command creates a cross\-account copy event policy in target account `222222222222`\.
 The policy copies snapshots that are shared by source account `111111111111`\.
 The policy copies snapshots to `sa-east-1` and `eu-west-2`\.
 Snapshots copied to `sa-east-1` are unencrypted and they are retained for 3 days\.
-Snapshots copied to `eu-west-2` are encrypted using CMK `8af79514-350d-4c52-bac8-8985e84171c7` and they are retained for 1 month\.
+Snapshots copied to `eu-west-2` are encrypted using KMS key `8af79514-350d-4c52-bac8-8985e84171c7` and they are retained for 1 month\.
 The policy uses the default IAM role\.

 ```
 $ aws dlm create-lifecycle-policy --description "Copy policy" --state ENABLED --execution-role-arn arn:aws:iam::222222222222:role/service-role/AWSDataLifecycleManagerDefaultRole --policy-details file://policyDetails.json